 Source Of Renewable Energy

 China has four of the top ten tallest dams in the world.
 These dams generate large amounts of hydroelectricity which acts as China’s leading source of renewable energy.
-As at 2015 the hydroelectric capacity of China was 319 gigawatts, with an estimated rise of up to 350 gigawatts in 2020.
-Their construction does not come without fault having led to the displacement of approximately 15 million people from 1949 and erosion in some of the surrounding lands.
+As of 2015, the hydroelectric capacity of China was 319 gigawatts, with an estimated rise of up to 350 gigawatts in 2020.
+Their construction does not come without fault, having led to the displacement of approximately 15 million people from 1949 and erosion in some of the surrounding lands.